-Last but not least, Vernon is a small city that packs a big punch when it comes to things to see and do: its small-town vibe is melded with world-class amenities, giving it a distinct charm that is well reflected in its popular and attractive downtown brewpub, Marten Brewing.
-And don’t forget that SilverStar Mountain Resort is just a half hour away, and Sovereign Lake Nordic Centre is only 25 mins from downtown.
+Vernon is a small city that packs a big punch when it comes to things to see and do: its small-town vibe is melded with world-class amenities, giving it a distinct charm that is well reflected in its popular and attractive downtown brewpub, Marten Brewing.
+And don’t forget that SilverStar Mountain Resort is just a half-hour away, and Sovereign Lake Nordic Centre is only 25 minutes from downtown.

 Morning to night, Red Beard is a great place to catch up with friends over a coffee in the morning, or a craft beer in the evening.
 Meals and snacks are made from a scratch kitchen that features fresh, seasonal ingredients on a small but quality-focused menu.

 Only 20 mins from Kamloops, Harper Mountain offers a snow tube park, snowshoeing, night skiiing, and more.
 After a great day in the power, warm up beside their large wood fireplace and enjoy panoramic views of the mountain.

 All Aboard for creative craft beer and delicious food.

 Stroll or shop around and discover back alley art murals, or take a walking tour of historic buildings or public art.

 The marriage between beautiful food and unique beer.